KristijanDrazetic/WearOnceClub/README.md

   4. Initialize and Start Backend Server:
-     - Open the integrated terminal in VS Code ).
+     - Open the integrated terminal in VS Code.
      - Navigate into the backend directory:

      cd backend